Costa Rica For Beginners

 Print

-As I was perusing my list of blog post topics, I realized that a lot of my posts already assume that the reader knows quite a bit about Costa Rica.
-Today, more than ever, you can find tons of information on Costa Rica online, right at your fingertips.
+As I was perusing my list of blog post topics, I realized that many of my posts assume that the reader knows a lot about Costa Rica.
+Today, more than ever, you can find tons of information about Costa Rica online, right at your fingertips.

-There are tons of good websites, travel books, blogs, and travel magazines absolutely love publishing snippets on Costa Rica.
+There are many good websites, travel books, blogs, and travel magazines publishing articles on Costa Rica.

 But, let’s assume you’re new to Costa Rica.
-Let’s take a few steps backward and discuss Costa Rica for absolute beginners.
+Let’s take a few steps backward and discuss Costa Rica for the absolute beginner.

 Costa Rica 101

 Costa Rica is a small country located in Central America.
-It sits between Nicaragua (to the north) and Panama is its southern border.
+It sits between Nicaragua (to the north) and Panama to the south.

 On Costa Rica’s east is the Caribbean Sea and to the west is the Pacific Ocean.